Stuycs-K/final-project-4-cheng-jack-zhang-wen/WORKLOG.md

 Fixed right collision with a stupid simple + 1 factor to adjust from round-down int value

-No more jumping mid-air -- this prevents additive velocity and vertical phase thru of blocks
+No more jumping mid-air -- this prevents additive velocity and vertical phase thru of blocks (jump is now on keyReleased())

 Admin key ('=') in Demo branch